Inslee expands statewide moratorium on evictions and freezes rent hikes

 Under the new order, landlords cannot treat pandemic-related unpaid rent, including unpaid rent from the beginning of the outbreak, like a regular debt that can be enforced by collectors or result in an eviction.
 Instead, landlords would first have to offer a reasonable repayment plan, according to the order.

-“People are going to feel better about staying home and I think this will ultimately help us fight the virus,” Xochitl Maykovich, political director for the Washington Community Action Network, said.
-“I hope the legislature is thinking about how we can put these policies into law permanently.
+“People are going to feel better about staying home, and I think this will ultimately help us fight the virus,” Xochitl Maykovich, political director for the Washington Community Action Network, said.
+“I hope the Legislature is thinking about how we can put these policies into law permanently.
 It shouldn’t just be for COVID-19, because there are plenty of situations where people have emergencies and can’t pay rent.”

 Inslee’s order came as Washingtonians continue to shoulder the grim brunt of the economic slowdown.